qsharp-community/qsharp-community.github.io/_posts/Durr_Hoyer_Post_1.md

 ------------------

-### My current challenges in this project:
+## My current challenges in this project:

 1. Creating a C# test script/any test script for my circuit

 2. Validating generalizations I made of 'Implementation Considerations'

-3. Containerizing this project

 ------------------